 Lasala Plaza Hotel

-At the northeastern end of the bay, you’ll find Lasala Plaza Hotel.
+At the northeastern end of the bay, you’ll find Lasala Plaza Hotel, one of the best places to stay in San Sebastian.
 This mid-range resort is right near the beach, with many of the rooms offering a waterfront view.

 The hotel is around the corner from San Sebastian City Hall and the Tourism Office.
-While you’re not in the heart of the city, it should only take a few minutes to walk to the old neighbourhood.
+While you’re not in the heart of San Sebastian, it should only take a few minutes to walk to the old neighbourhood while staying here.

 Movie fans may enjoy a stay at Hotel Astoria7, where the rooms are dedicated to cinema and the San Sebastian Film Festival.
 Each room includes a different theme related to a popular movie, actor, or actress.
-The rooms are also sound proofed, making it easy to get some sleep after a long day of sightseeing.
+The rooms at this top San Sebastian hotel are also soundproofed, making it easy to get some sleep after a long day of sightseeing.

 The staff at Hotel Astoria7 help you feel at home.
 The hotel includes a café bar with a buffet breakfast and traditional tapas or pintxos.
 You can also grab lunch at the onsite restaurant and enjoy fresh seafood from the bay.

-Despite the unique furnishings and variety of amenities, the hotel is exceptionally low priced.
+Despite the unique furnishings and variety of amenities, the hotel is exceptionally low-priced for San Sebastian.
 It offers the best value, but it’s a little further away from the centre.

 Hotel Villa Soro

-Located in a secluded neighbourhood, Hotel Villa Soro helps you get away from the hustle and bustle of the city.
+Located in a secluded neighbourhood, Hotel Villa Soro helps you get away from the hustle and bustle of San Sebastian.
 It’s housed in two classical buildings, including a Historical Heritage Building, but the rooms feature modern furnishings.
 The stately manor is surrounded by trees and an upscale residential district.

 While Hotel Villa Soro isn’t located in Parte Vieja or near the beach, it’s one of the most romantic spots in San Sebastian.
 You can enjoy a little solitude between trips to the city.
 During your stay, you can enjoy local dishes at nearby restaurants or take a short walk to the Concert and Convention Center.

-Despite the location of the hotel, you’re still able to walk to the beach or the old city centre.
+Despite the location of this top San Sebastian hotel, you’re still able to walk to the beach or the old city centre.
 Old Town is less than 1.5 kilometres away.
 Overall, you get a great value for a four-star hotel and staff that cater to your needs.

 Friendly staff and unique designs await you at Hotel Arima.
 This Scandinavian-style hotel is situated to the south of Old Town, near the city’s hospitals and the Basque Culinary Center.
 Modern designs are found throughout the hotel, including the lobby and individual rooms.

-Like most of the hotels in the city, the staff at Hotel Arima aim to please.
+Like most of the top hotels in San Sebastian, the staff at Hotel Arima aim to please.
 They can help you plan the rest of your trip, provide directions, and offer recommendations for the best places to eat or shop.
 There is also a complimentary shuttle service to take you to and from the airport.

 Each morning, the staff puts out a glorious spread.
 The free breakfast buffet includes a variety of foods to suit every taste, including vegan and gluten-free options.
 Later in the day, you can enjoy a meal or a drink at Tilia Deli & Café or Misura Restaurant.